-Purpose of this consent: to disturb land at a contaminated site for undertaking capping works and for the installation and maintenance of landfill infrastructure for the purpose of the operation, closure, and aftercare of the Green Island Landfill.
+Purposes of this consent: to disturb land at a contaminated site for undertaking capping works and for the installation and maintenance of landfill infrastructure for the purpose of the operation, closure, and aftercare of the Green Island Landfill. to disturb land at a contaminated site for undertaking capping works and landfill infrastructure for the purpose of the operation and closure of a landfill.